 Top 12 Mistakes Contractors Make When Selling Their Services

 What does your top competitor have that you don’t?
-They likely have better sales funnel than you.
+They likely have a better sales funnel than you.
 You are likely missing out on many new better paying clients because you are not aware of some of the mistakes you are making in your sales funnel.
 If you get 100 leads, but out of those 100 leads you only convert 35 of those leads into clients.
 This means you likely have some leakage in your funnel.
 Here are some ideas that will help you plug those leaks from your sales funnel.
 These are mistakes contractors can make when selling their services:

 1) Not Having Quality Leads Can Be a Mistake When Selling Services